 Brown University’s Institutional Biosafety Committee (IBC) is responsible for regulating the use of biohazardous agents to ensure compliance with appropriate regulations and guidelines and to safeguard the health and safety of Brown University personnel and the community.
 The Committee serves as the official regulatory body of the faculty and staff in all matters relating to the use of biohazardous agents in basic research.
-The Committee also serves as the Institutional Biosafety Committee as defined in the National Institutes of Health Guidelines for Research Involving Recombinant DNA Molecules (Federal Register, Wednesday, October, 2011.)
+The Committee also serves as the Institutional Biosafety Committee as defined in the National Institutes of Health Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (Federal Register, Wednesday, November, 2013).

 Categories of Biohazardous Agents:

-A. Any use of agents listed as select agents or biological toxins (42 CFR 73) whether or not pathogenic or exempt from the federal regulations.
+- Any agents listed as Biological Select Agents Toxins (42 CFR 73) pathogenic/non-pathogenic and/or exempt from the federal regulations

-B. Any rDNA work including that exempt from NIH guidelines.
+- Any synthetic or recombinant nucleic acid work including that exempt from NIH guidelines

-D. Human or Non-Human Primate blood, body fluids, tissues and/or cell lines.
+- Non-Human Primate blood, body fluids, tissues and/or cell lines

-G. Any potentially infectious animals or animal tissues.
+- Any potentially infectious animals or animal tissues

 - Cultured animal cells and the potentially infectious agents these cells may contain

 - Microbial agents pathogenic to humans, plants and/or animals

 - Bacteria with drug resistant plasmids